Revised August, 2020

 There are no such precautions available for Covid-19, so we are patiently waiting for the arrival of a vaccine or other effective prophylactic before we start making reservations.
 And that would be my advice to most travelers, especially older ones: wait until we understand how bringing people from many different nations together in hotels, restaurants, bars, and pools, impacts the spread of the virus and whether the levels of controls planned by the governments can truly limit the number of new cases among travelers.
 For us, this year at home will make it possible to spend a bit more on next year's vacation, if one is possible (a luxurious one in 2022, if not), so when we click to travel blogs or watch videos, we are doing research for a vacation that will happen when the odds of catching an incurable disease are closer to zero.

-My decision is based on the added dangers I face as an older American with Blood Type A. If I was young, with no other risks, and was offered a job in Europe, starting the is fall, I would go.
+My decision is based on the news from Europe as they open to tourism showing rising Covid-19 cases and the added dangers I face as an older American with Blood Type A. If I was young, with no other risks, and was offered a job in Europe, starting this fall, I would go.
 I'd wear an N95 mask into the airport, and have at least 3 more I would change to over the course of the flight, knowing that would be the time of greatest exposure.
+I'd go, knowing that I was going to have a chance to see Europe without the crowds of tourists that have filled their streets in recent years and I would have an experience not many other Americans would ever have.

 Traveling in a less risky world